 - Day and evening groups will meet in the Solanus Center, where their members can easily sit at least 6 feet away from one another.

 - Hand sanitizer is available at all entrances and exits, in the chapel and in all meeting spaces.

-- We are welcoming groups for overnight retreats but the group size will be limited to no more than 25 until further notice.
+- Overnight group retreats remain limited to no more than 25 until further notice.
 This is the maximum number of individuals that we can safely accommodate at this time.

 - For the protection of both our guests and our housekeeping staff, sleeping rooms and meeting areas will sit empty for twenty-four hours between occupants.

 - Guests who are not staying in a suite will be assigned a specific shower stall and toilet stall in a shared restroom near their sleeping room.
-Disinfecting cleaners/wipes will be available in restrooms for guests who feel more comfortable wiping down surfaces before touching them.
+Disinfecting cleaners/wipes are also available in restrooms for guests who feel more comfortable wiping down surfaces before touching them.

-- All meals will be served buffet style in the dining room.
-Guests will serve themselves after sanitizing their hands at the dining room entrance.
+- All meals are served buffet style in the dining room.
+Guests serve themselves after sanitizing their hands at the dining room entrance.
 Plastic disposable gloves are also available for individual use.
-A food tray will be handed to each individual guest by gloved kitchen staff upon entry into the dining room.
-Drinks will be dispensed by kitchen staff.
+A food tray is handed to each individual guest by gloved kitchen staff upon entry into the dining room.
+Drinks are dispensed by kitchen staff.

 - The bookstore is open at scheduled times during hosted and sponsored programs.
 A staff member is able to retrieve specific materials for all others upon request.